Read time: 5 minutes

-In addition to modifying dietary and lifestyle trends for tense patients, various psychological interventions, including cognitive behavioral therapy, mindfulness, and relaxation, have been found to effectively reduce stress.2 Moreover, in a 2019 meta-analytic review of in-vitro and in-vivo models, researchers found that psychological interventions may improve immune function.2
+In addition to modifying dietary and lifestyle trends for stressed patients, various psychological interventions, including cognitive behavioral therapy, mindfulness, and relaxation, have been found to effectively reduce stress.2 Moreover, in a 2019 meta-analytic review of in-vitro and in-vivo models, researchers found that psychological interventions may improve immune function.2

-One recent study evaluated the psycho-immune outcomes of an eight-week mindfulness-based stress reduction (MBSR) program for women newly diagnosed with breast cancer.12 Compared to the control group, women randomized to MBSR exhibited decreasing trajectories of perceived stress, fatigue, sleep disturbance, and depressive symptoms.
-They also exhibited trajectories demonstrating significantly more rapid restoration of natural killer cell activity, accompanied by lower circulating TNF-alpha levels, lower IL-6 production, and greater IFN-gamma production.12
+One recent study evaluated the psycho-immune outcomes of an eight-week mindfulness-based stress reduction (MBSR) program for women newly diagnosed with breast cancer.17 Compared to the control group, women randomized to MBSR exhibited decreasing trajectories of perceived stress, fatigue, sleep disturbance, and depressive symptoms.
+They also exhibited trajectories demonstrating significantly more rapid restoration of natural killer cell activity, accompanied by lower circulating TNF-alpha levels, lower IL-6 production, and greater IFN-gamma production.17

 - Thornton LM, Andersen BL.
 Psychoneuroimmunology examined: the role of subjective stress.
 Cellscience.
 2006;2(4):66-91.